yuanlin2004/lumi/llama2-np/README.md

 There are three red balls and four green balls in the bag.
 If I take out one ball at random, what is the probability that it is a red ball?
 The probability of getting a red ball is 3/7.
-The probability of getting a red ball is 3/7.
 ...
 ```